Trichome: Botanical terms for trichome texture

 The size, form, density and location of hairs on plants are extremely variable in their presence across species and even within a species on different plant organs.
 Several basic functions or advantages of having surface hairs can be listed.
 It is likely that in many cases, hairs interfere with the feeding of at least some small herbivores and, depending upon stiffness and irritability to the palate, large herbivores as well.
 Hairs on plants growing in areas subject to frost keep the frost away from the living surface cells.
 In windy locations, hairs break up the flow of air across the plant surface, reducing transpiration.
 Dense coatings of hairs reflect sunlight, protecting the more delicate tissues underneath in hot, dry, open habitats.
 In addition, in locations where much of the available moisture comes from fog drip, hairs appear to enhance this process by increasing the surface area on which water droplets can accumulate.

 Glandular trichomes

-Glandular trichomes have been vastly studied, even though they are only found on about 30% of plants.
-Their function is to secrete metabolites for the plant.
+Glandular trichomes have been studied extensively and are found on about 30% of plants.
+Their function is to secrete plant metabolites.
 Some of these metabolites include: